dotnet/Silk.NET/documentation/proposals/Proposal - Multi-Backend Input.md

 The actual type of the custom enumerator at this time the Silk.NET team would like to leave implementation defined, but with the following requirements:
 - The `Next` method must return a `ref readonly` type.
 - The type can be used as an operand in a `foreach` loop
-- While it may not necessarily implement `IEnumerator<T>`, it must implement the surface API as if it does where `T` is a `ref readonly` type (which is forbidden in the language today).
+- This type is an enumerator type that returns a `ref readonly T` as defined by the C# language rules.

 The Silk.NET team does **not** wish to reserve the right to breaking changes for custom enumerator types, so once this type has been defined by the implementation it will remain the same type throughout the entirety of 3.X's service life.